 How Much Are Ride-Sharing Companies Affected?

 The two big names when it comes to needing a quick ride are Uber (NYSE: UBER) and Lyft (NASDAQ: LYFT).
-Both companies are suffering big time, with their revenue slowing by over 50%.
-Their stock prices have also taken a big hit, With Uber plummeting by around 64% between February and March this year and Lyft falling by 70% in the same time.
+In Q1 both companies suffered big time, with their revenue slowing by over 50%.
+Their stock prices have also taken a big hit, With Uber just recently breaking even for the year while Lyft has fallen roughly 30% in the same time.

 Uber and Lyft have very similar business models and launched a number of guidelines to help their workers during the virus outbreak.
 These include providing free cleaning disinfectants, and Uber has vouched to pay two weeks worth of paid sick leave for drivers.
 This response still has many employees worried as they have no security beyond this, much like other freelance workers in the current climate.

 What Does The Future Look Like For Ridesharing?

 Despite the difficult times ahead, both ride-hailing companies do have a good amount of cash in hand.
 Uber’s CEO Dara Khosrowshani has told analysts that the company has $10 billion of unrestricted cash.
 Lyft raised $2.5 billion in March last year when shares rose to $72 each.
 Also, Lyft has no debt which means it is in a pretty strong financial position.

 However, there is only so long both businesses are able to rely on their cash before it runs dry.
 In the second quarter, Uber saw gross bookings of $10.2 billion, off 35% compared to the year-ago period.
 This resulted in revenue of $2.24 billion, down 29% from a year-ago result of $3.17 billion.
 Uber’s net loss was $1.78 billion in the second quarter of 2020

 It’s likely that Lyft could post even uglier numbers when it reports on Wednesday, 12 August.